rowangayleschaefer/project_NLP_classification_model/README.md

 * My top performing models were a multinomial bayes, a random forest, and a logistic regression.
 I made a grid search for each of these models, and used VotingClassifier to make an ensemble model.

 * My final model had an accuracy score of 99.2% on the training set, and 92.4% on the test set.
-The precision was 93%.